KlyntarNetwork/NetRunner/README.md

 <br/><br/>

-# 6. Launch testnet with a single shard and 2 validators
+# 6. Launch testnet with 2 validators

 1. Your `netrunner_configs.json` should look like this: